Hospitality Common

 Temporary housing for immigrants and refugees in the form of a hospitality house will help further the creation of community and the integration of community in Framingham.
 By providing a safe, sensitive environment for those who have experienced trauma, temporary housing gives refugees the opportunity to heal and to learn.
 By encouraging local people to engage with immigrants and refugees in a variety of ways, a mutually enriching exchange takes place.
 They begin a path to citizenship with an increased understanding of the culture in which they find themselves.
 Volunteers from the surrounding community are provided with a purposeful opportunity to share their knowledge and increase their understanding of different cultural perspectives.
 The outcome of this interaction is increased empathy and tolerance of differences, added to increased confidence in the ability of all participants to overcome cultural barriers.

-Gardner house will invite the support of various community and faith-based organizations throughout the MetroWest region to partner with us.
-This collaboration will foster meaningful connections, bringing together individuals from diverse backgrounds to work towards a common goal.
+Gardner House invites the support of various community and faith-based organizations throughout the MetroWest region to partner with us.
+This collaboration fosters meaningful connections, bringing together individuals from diverse backgrounds to work towards a common goal.
 We aim to enhance community cohesion and promote understanding among the diverse populations that make up our community.
 Through this initiative, we not only provide essential housing support but also create a vibrant network of compassion and collaboration, empowering both residents and community members to engage meaningfully in the journey of integration and support.

 Comprehensive Support Services

-At Gardner house, our dedicated staff will provide essential guidance and support for 4 - 5 individual/family residents as they navigate the legal steps toward U.S. citizenship, including:
+At Gardner house, our dedicated staff provides essential guidance and support for 4 - 5 individual/family residents as they navigate the legal steps toward U.S. citizenship, including:

 • Legal Assistance: Ensuring attendance at court dates and assisting with the completion of necessary paperwork.